rcc-uchicago/user-guide/docs/slurm-sbatch.md

 Here, the first `mpirun` uses 8 CPU cores for eight tasks, and the second uses another 4 CPU cores to avoid oversubscription.
 The two "&" mean to launch the `mpirun` commands to the background, and the wait command ensures all the processes are complete before terminating the job.

-### Cron-like jobs - Midway2
+### Cron-like jobs - Midway2 - Legacy

 Cron-like jobs are jobs submitted to the queue with a specified schedule.
 These jobs persist until they are canceled or encounter an error.
 The Midway2 cluster has a dedicated partition, `cron`, for running cron-like jobs.
 Please contact our [Help Desk](https://rcc.uchicago.edu/support-and-services/consulting-and-technical-support) to request submitting Cron-like jobs.
 These jobs are subject to scheduling limits and will be monitored.
+We strongly recommend using `dependency jobs` rather than `cron jobs` since cron-like jobs is a legacy service and we are moving away from it.

 Here is an example of a batch script that internally submits a Cron job (`cron.sbatch`):